Obama campaign targeting Romney's record as governor

 And while the attacks have been part of a strategy to define Romney as out of touch with most Americans, the presumptive Republican nominee has been rising in recent polls, most of which show the race in a dead heat.

-Despite that, Obama pressed his assault on Romney's private equity background in his toughest terms so far and mocked him for saying "corporations are people," a comment he made last August while campaigning in Iowa.
+Despite that, Obama pressed his assault on Romney's business background in his toughest terms so far and mocked him for saying "corporations are people," a comment he made last August while campaigning in Iowa.

-"Governor Romney has made his experience as a financial CEO the entire rationale for his candidacy," Obama told a boisterous rally of about 2,500 people inside a barn like building at the state fairgrounds in Des Moines.
+"Governor Romney has made his experience as a financial CEO the entire rationale for his candidacy," Obama told a boisterous rally of about 2,500 at the state fairgrounds in Des Moines.

-He suggested Romney did not want to remind voters of his credentials outside the corporate world "but he does talk about being a business guy."
+He suggested Romney did not want to remind voters of record outside the corporate world "but he does talk about being a business guy, and he says this gives him a special understanding to know ... how to create jobs and grow the economy."

-"He says this gives him a special understanding of what it takes to create jobs and grow the economy - even if he's unable to offer a single new idea about how to do that," Obama told the Iowa crowd, who booed loudly when Romney's name was mentioned.

-"So I think it's a good idea to look at the way he sees the economy," the president continued.
-"He sincerely believes that if CEOs and wealthy investors are getting rich, then the wealth is going to trickle down and the rest of us are going to do well, too.
-And he is wrong."

-Though Obama did not explicitly assail Romney's record as governor of Massachusetts from 2003 to 2007, campaign officials made clear this would be their new focus in the weeks ahead.
+Though Obama did not explicitly assail Romney for his record as chief executive of Massachusetts from 2003 to 2007, campaign officials made clear this was becoming a new focus.

-By broadening its attack, the Obama re-election team will make the case that Romney's economic philosophies have pervaded his career and would damage the country.
+By broadening its attack, the Obama campaign will make the case that Romney's economic philosophies have pervaded his career and would damage the country.

 Romney's campaign quickly pushed back.